A Message From Our Executive Team

-- Any contractor or non-staff clinician must provide documentation of a negative COVID test completed within the last 72 hours prior to being allowed access into the facility or proof of being fully vaccinated.
+- Any contractor or non-staff clinician who is unvaccinated must provide documentation of a negative COVID test completed within the last 72 hours prior to being allowed access into the facility or proof of being fully vaccinated.

 - If staff are fully vaccinated (2 doses +14 days Pfizer or Moderna or Johnson and Johnson Janssen 1 dose +14 days), they need only to test if symptomatic or if facility is in Outbreak Status.

 - If staff are not fully vaccinated, they will be required to test at least weekly and according to CMS Community Transmission Rates.